jacobmarks/ultimate-project-readme/README.md

 This is the place to describe how to contribute to your project.
 What are the guidelines?
 What are the expectations?
 What are the steps?
 What are the commands?
 What are the requirements?
 What are the reccomendations?
 What are the resources?
 What is the code of conduct?

-You can also include a [Contributing.md](./contributing.md) file in your repository.
-This will be displayed when someone creates a new issue or pull request.
+You can also include a [Contributing.md](./contributing.md) file in your repository!

 ### Contributors